 Isleta – Pueblo Bonito Inn Room #10

 A quiet and bright Santa Fe vacation getaway!
-This upstairs room has a queen bed; carpeting; corner kiva fireplace; roomy vanity; pedestal sink with unique bathroom mirror; large closet; small table with chairs; cable color TV, DSL internet access and phone.
+This upstairs room has one queen bed; carpeting; corner kiva wood burning fireplace; roomy vanity; pedestal sink with unique bathroom mirror, tub and shower; two red leather bucket chairs; large walk in closet; small table with chairs; flat screen cable color TV; WiFi; phone; microwave; small refrigerator; coffee set ups; iron and board.
+Convenient to shared upstairs furnished balcony.

 “Most Charming and Affordable”